nogibjj/MiniProject5_KellyTong/README.md

 This repository is for IDS706 mini project week 5.

 ## Purpose
-    This repository is built for testing different python versions and operation systems via github actions.
-    Matrix strategy is use for running multiple testing tasks at the same time.
-    The function in main.py gets the python version and operatin systems.
+    This repository is for building an ETL-Query pipeline.
+Github actions such as extract, transform and load, and query are included.
+A local csv file is extracted from a url and then cleaned and loaded into a .db file.
+SQLlite is used to query it.

 ## Important Things included are:
 - ``.devcontainer`` includes a Dockerfile and devcontainer.json.